tarquin-the-brave/not-a-v-word-cookbook/src/contributions.md

 # Contributions

-This book is in a very early stage and at present has been written solely by me.
-In time I'd like this to become more of a collaborative effort and would be take contributions from wherever.
+Thus far this book has only be written by me, but I'm happy to take contributions.

 Purely because I haven't got round to looking into this properly yet, the [copyright statement][crs] has "All Rights Reserved".
 I expect I'll select one